 Our ethics and compliance program seeks to address and prevent inappropriate practices, and we evaluate our policies and practices as appropriate.
 Our practices are monitored, and compliance is enforced to ensure that our interactions with customers and consumers help inform their decisions accurately and in a balanced manner.
 We believe that compliance with all policies governing scientific, business and promotion-related activities, in letter and spirit, is a corporate and individual responsibility of the highest order.
 Through our ethical behavior, we strive to ensure that scientific information predominates in prescribing decisions.

 Our Guiding Principles for Ethical Business Practices Involving the Medical and Scientific Community include the following:

 - We provide current, accurate and balanced information about our products; we share sound scientific and educational information; and we support medical research and education

 - Our employees are prohibited from offering health care professionals items of personal benefit, such as tickets to sporting events, support for office social events or gift certificates for stores or golf outings.
 Where permitted, we may occasionally provide health care professionals with approved educational items that are not of substantial monetary value and that are intended primarily for educational purposes.
 Such materials may include medical textbooks, medical journals and anatomical models.

-In addition, we have several additional mechanisms in place to minimize noncompliance and foster ethical promotional practices.
+We have several mechanisms in place to minimize noncompliance and foster ethical promotional practices.